open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **Notes:**

-- In addition to generic attributes defined for the metric, Service Bus instrumentation SHOULD report following attributes:
+- In addition to generic attributes defined for the metric, Service Bus instrumentations SHOULD report the following attributes (according to their [requirement levels](#service-bus-attributes)):
-  * `messaging.servicebus.destination.subscription_name` when processing  messages from topic subscriptions
+  * `messaging.servicebus.destination.subscription_name`

 ## Azure Event Hubs

 `messaging.system` MUST be set to `"eventhubs"`.

-### Attributes
+### Event Hubs Attributes

 The following attributes are defined or overridden:
 <!-- semconv messaging.eventhubs -->